Northern Virginia Community College: Medical Education (MEC)

 The Medical Education Campus (MEC) opened in the Fall of 2003 in Springfield.
 The MEC is a collaborative effort between NOVA, George Mason University, Virginia Commonwealth University, and regional public school systems.
-The MEC offers many different health-related programs and features state-of-the-art classrooms and laboratories, dental clinics, and a clinical practice site for nursing and allied health students.
-The MEC offers a special nursing program called Momentum 2+1 that specifically prepares graduates to transfer to the Bachelor of Science degree in Nursing at George Mason University.
+The MEC offers many different health-related programs and has classrooms and laboratories, dental clinics, and a clinical practice site for nursing and allied health students.
+The MEC offers a special nursing program called Momentum 2+1 that specifically prepares graduates to transfer to the Bachelor of Science degree in nursing at George Mason University.
 The MEC is also a member of the NoVa HealthFORCE, an initiative of The Northern Virginia Health Care Workforce Alliance (NVHCW A), addressing issues in the Health Care profession.

 Woodbridge

 The Woodbridge Campus is located in eastern Prince William County and primarily serves the residents of the county.
 Classes were offered in temporary community facilities from 1972 through 1975.
 Campus construction began in 1974 on a 109-acre site.
 A four-story building was completed in 1975; Phase II of this building was completed in 1990.
 The campus has also added the heating, ventilation, and air conditioning buildings and several temporary facilities.
 In Fall 2013, the Woodbridge Campus opened the Arts and Science Building, and in 2015, unveiled the Regional Center for Workforce Education and Training.
-The W Woodbridge Campus provides off-campus instruction at several locations, including area high schools and the Quantico and Fort Belvoir military bases.
+The Woodbridge Campus provides off-campus instruction at several locations, including area high schools and the Quantico and Fort Belvoir military bases.

 Athletics

-NOVA started intercollegiate athletics in 2011 as a member of the National Junior College Athletic Association (NJCAA).
-The college sponsors women's volleyball, men's soccer, women's cross country, men's basketball, women's basketball, men's lacrosse, and women's softball at the intercollegiate varsity level.
+NOVA started intercollegiate athletics in 2001 as a member of the National Junior College Athletic Association (NJCAA).
+The college sponsors women's volleyball, men's soccer, women's cross country, men's basketball, women's basketball, football, men's lacrosse, and softball at the intercollegiate varsity level.
 In addition, NOVA has a club ice hockey team that is a member of the American Collegiate Hockey Association (ACHA).
 NOVA added a varsity esports team in the Fall 2018 as a member of the National Association of Collegiate Esports (NACE).

-The college introduced Ace, the Nighthawk, in 2017 as the first mascot of the modern era of NOVA Athletics.
+The college introduced Ace the Nighthawk in 2017 as the first mascot of the modern era of NOVA Athletics.